 - (6) Collect field parameters for every well volume and at sample time. - (7) Rinse field meter(s) with DI water after each sample is taken. - (8) Wear clean latex/nitrile sampling gloves when collecting the sample. - (9) Collect water sample by filling appropriate bottles.
+Add preservative as required. - (10) EPA guidance recommends immediate filtering on site.
+When possible, samples should be filtered in the field using a portable filtration apparatus.
+Due to the remoteness of some sample locations and harsh meteorological conditions, it may not always be possible to safely filter samples in the field.
+When field filtration is not possible, a bulk bottle will be collected for filtration in the Environmental Laboratory.
+In this case, the sampler will proceed directly to the laboratory to conduct filtration.
+The time of sample filtration will be recorded on the sample's field data sheet.

-Add preservative as required. - (10) Field filter for dissolved metals in the in the field or at the environmental lab.
-Samples for dissolved metals are filtered in the field using disposable, trace metal grade 0.45 micron filters and a peristaltic field pump powered by 12 volt portable battery pack.
+Samples for dissolved metals are filtered using disposable, trace metal grade 0.45 micron filters and a peristaltic field pump powered by 12 volt portable battery pack.
 The filter is attached to silicone tubing and inserted into the sample bottle.